Technical workflows

 Note: while ELTS is not part of Debian, we include some ELTS-based instructions as it’s common to reuse ELTS work for LTS and vice-versa.

-Full virtual machines
+Full target virtual machines

 This workflow involves doing most of the work within a complete virtual machine.